Our Verdict

 Regarding Teachable pricing, it has a freemium subscription model.

-However, you can create only one course, and there’s a transaction fee of $1+10% on your course sales.
+The free plan includes core features like content hosting, course builder, and payment processing, making it one of the few free course hosting platforms.
+However, you can create only one course, and there’s a transaction fee of $1 + 10% on your course sales.

-• The Basic plan ($59/month) includes the platform’s essential features like a custom domain and drip content.
+- The Basic plan ($59/month) includes the platform’s essential features like a custom domain and drip content.
 However, you can only create up to five courses and have to pay a 5% transaction fee.

 Teachable vs the Competition

-Before we end this Teachable review, let’s look at the top Teachable competitors and see how they compare.
+Before we end this Teachable review, let’s look at the top Teachable competitors and how they compare.

-Finally, Thinkific is more reasonably priced and offers better value for money.
+Moreover, Thinkific is more reasonably priced and offers better value for money.
 Read our Teachable vs Thinkific guide for a detailed comparison.

 Another popular competitor is Kajabi.
 Unlike Teachable, it’s an all-in-one platform and allows you to do more than just create and sell an online course.